openkruise/website/docs/en-us/sidecarset.md

     - AfterAppContainer Inject into the backend of the original pod containers
 - data volume sharing
     - Share specific volumes: Use spec.volumes to define the volumes needed by Sidecar itself.
 See details：https://kubernetes.io/docs/concepts/storage/volumes/
-    - Share pod containers volumes: If ShareVolumePolicy is enabled, the sidecar container will share the other container's VolumeMounts in the pod(don't contains the injected sidecar container)
+    - Share pod containers volumes: If ShareVolumePolicy.type is enabled, the sidecar container will share the other container's VolumeMounts in the pod(don't contains the injected sidecar container)
 - Environment variable sharing
     - Environment variables can be fetched from another container through spec.containers[x].transferenv, and the environment variable named envName from the container named sourceContainerName is copied to this container